AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 The ROM Memory Resident Monitor is responsible for providing the core IO and DISC interfaces required to the Single Board Computer.
 For example all the XOP Defintions are defined, such as CALL, PUSH, POP, RET etc as well as all the interfaces routines required to interface to a Western Digital type Floppy Disc Controller (FDC 1797), and a IDE/SATA interface that will support the latest Solid State Drives (SSD) (version 3).
 The Disc IO provides a basic BIOS but relies on a CP/M type DOS system to be fully functional.
+Note that for versions 4.0 and greater, the Floppy Disc Interfaces have been removed as they are replaced by the IDE, and are therefore redundant.

 The Monitor provides the following commands: (Q,O,[space],G,R,W,U)